ptrpl4/GitBookWiki/leftovers/other-tech/therms.md

 # 🔦 Therms

+What I’m talking about when I talk about...

 ## Programs, Tools, Services and  Apps

 **Program** - any set of instructions that can be executed by a computer.
 Basically almost everything is a program